Basics of multilevel modeling: handling grouped data in research and evaluation

 A 6-hour workshop taught by Paul D. Umbach, Ph.D.Register

-This workshop provides the basics multilevel modeling, focusing on practical applications rather than statistical theory.
-Researchers and evaluators from a range disciplines often collect data that have a hierarchical structure.
+This workshop provides the basics of multilevel modeling, focusing on practical applications rather than statistical theory.
+Researchers and evaluators from a range of disciplines often collect data that have a hierarchical structure.
 Students are nested within schools (and/or classrooms), employees are nested within firms, and multiple test scores are nested within students.
-One consequence of this nested structure is that observations not statistically independent, thus violating a basic assumption of standard analytical techniques.
+One consequence of this nested structure is that observations are not statistically independent, thus violating a basic assumption of standard analytical techniques.
 Ignoring the nesting effect and proceeding with conventional, single-level methods of analysis (like linear regression) can yield misleading results.
 This one-day seminar provides an introduction to multilevel models (sometimes called hierarchical linear models or general linear models), a statistical approach that accounts for the nesting effect and avoids these problems, as well as those associated with aggregation and disaggregation.

 By the end of this workshop, participants should know the following